mirja-t/bahn-und-bike/README.md

 The map clipping is calculated in a custom hook that takes in the longest trainline distance from the starting point.

+## To Dos

++ Add interactive functionality like activation of more veloroute sections
++ Improve performance by rendering trainlines from queues rather than arrays
++ Optimize for mobile devices